mraniki/tt/README.md

  - Query balance via /bal command and view it in formatted way
  - Support testnet and prod exchange via variable
  - Support % of balance for order
+ - Enable dev and main branches with auto release and docker deployment pipeline setup for continueous deployment in dockerhub and github container repo

 ![IMG_2517](https://user-images.githubusercontent.com/8766259/199422978-dc3322d9-164b-42af-9cf2-84c6bc3dae29.jpg)

  ## toDo
 - formating/handling of response from exchange (opened position, last closed order)
+- add config folder in the dockerfile
 - support futures and margin
 - formating/handling of error from bot and from exchange api
 - view opened orders/position via /order command
 - handle 2/multi exchanges
 - Merge with MQL4 version which integrate with MT4 exchanges (reach out if you are interested)

+ ## Disclaimer
+⚠️ This is a tool and should not be considered professional financial investment system nor financial advice.
+Use a testnet account with this tool or **USE AT YOUR OWN RISK**